Bracing for sanctions: German businesses react to Russia's invasion of Ukraine | DW | 24.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 For years, Germany's policy on Russia has been to promote political change through trade.
-Now, German companies invested there and in Ukraine are faced with endangered staff and expensive uncertainties.
+Now, German companies with investments in Russia and in Ukraine are faced with imperiled staff and expensive uncertainties.

-Germany is one of Russia's most significant foreign investors, with direct investment amounting to around €25 billion.
+Germany is one of Russia's most significant foreign investors, with direct investment amounting to about €25 billion ($28 billion).

 According to the Moscow branch of the German Chambers of Commerce Abroad, there are 3,651 German-run companies active in Russia at the moment.
 In 2019, these firms employed more than 277,000 people.